 WE WANT OUR CITY BACK

-CERA made top down decisions, sidelining Council & doing little consulting with citizens regarding CCDU's Blueprint anchor projects.
-Besides one bloated Council hierarchy, NZ National govt's, bloated CERA bureaucracy was supposedly doing the job ratepayers elected Councillors & minions to do.
-A waste of money, Council vs CERA.
+CERA made top-down decisions, sidelining Council & doing little consulting with citizens regarding CCDU's Blueprint anchor projects.
+Besides one bloated Council hierarchy, CERA's bloated bureaucracy was supposedly doing the job ratepayers elected Councillors & minions to do.
+Council vs CERA was a waste of ratepayers' & taxpayers' money!

-N along Manchester St, in the red zone, next to the multi-storey carpark ghost, Orion utility bldg would survive the quakes.
-The multi-storey carpark would be demolished, Sept 2015, for CERA's Blueprint E Frame / Rauora Park.
+North along Manchester St, in the red-zone next to the multi-storey carpark ruin, Orion utility building would survive the quakes.
+The multi-storey carpark ruin would be demolished in September 2015 for CERA's Blueprint East Frame / Rauora Park.

 16.11.12.
 Faux pissoir.
 Steel mesh fence cordon.
 Manchester St / Gloucester St view, demolition site left.
 White bldg would be demolished for the Margaret Mahy Family Playground in CERA's Blueprint E Frame.
 Multi storey carpark right would be demolished for CERA's Blueprint E Frame / Rauora Park